Poodle Springs (film): Plot

-While looking into a matter at a gambling club just beyond the city limits, Marlowe sets out to find a photographer with a gambling debt and is soon mixed up in blackmail and murder.

-Larry Victor, the photographer (David Keith), is a bigamist, two-timing Laura's wealthy friend Muffy (Julia Campbell) with a drug addict named Angel (Nia Peeples).
-He is threatening to expose photos of a former stripper (La Joy Farr) who is now running with Muffy's billionaire father, Clayton Blackstone (Brian Cox).
+While looking into a matter at a gambling club for a man name Lipschultz just beyond the city limits, Marlowe is hired to find a photographer called Les Valentine with a gambling debt and is soon mixed up in blackmail and murder.
+The detective discovers that Les Valentine is also Larry Victor, a photographer, and bigamist, two-timing Laura's wealthy friend Muffy Blackstone with wife Angel, and he is threatening to expose photos of a former stripper who is now running with Muffy's billionaire father, Clayton Blackstone.